pablodecm/phd_thesis/src/105_chapter_5.md

 continuous variables.
 The discrete requirement for matching original hemispheres with those in the library is that they have the same number of jets $N_j^h$ and b-tagged jets $N_b^h$, which ensures a similar jet multiplicity distributions for the artificial data.
-The previous condition also avoid creating artificial events that do not pass the event selection, e.g. by combining an hemisphere with 2 b-tagged jets with another one including only one b-tagged jet, which would result in the artificial events having less that four b-tagged jets.
+The previous condition also avoids creating artificial events that do not pass the event selection, e.g. by combining an hemisphere with 2 b-tagged jets with another one including only one b-tagged jet, which would result in the artificial events having less that four b-tagged jets.
 For infrequent jet and b-jet multiplicity categories, the discrete condition is relaxed by considering a unique category.
-This for example the case when four jets or b-jets are present in the hemisphere.
+This is for example the case when four jets or b-jets are present in the hemisphere.
 In addition to the mentioned categorisation, the following continuous distance metric between the original hemisphere $\boldsymbol{h}_o$ and each hemisphere from